RamSundarRadhakrishnan/SFTPFileTransferProgram/README.md

 ## 📄 License

-This project is released under the MIT License.
+This project is released under the Apache 2.0 License.

 ## 📫 Contact